As an Amazon Associate I earn from qualifying purchases

-Benefits of attending Pulmonary Rehabilitation
+Benefits of attending a Pulmonary Rehabilitation Program

 Since winter months lend to exacerbations of COPD and other lung issues, and with the increased number of people struggling to recover from respiratory issues after Covid 19, I wanted to highlight some information and evidence based research to guide our patient care.